vaperrin98/beautiful-jekyll/index.md

 We see that the crime rates per thousand population alone cannot predict any of these scores, meaning that having high numbers of crimes in your neighborhood doesn't affect your personal life that much (well, until that happens to you).

-For the median house price alone, FINISH THAT
+For the median house price alone, we see that it is very efficient to predict the anxiety score, but not the other scores.
+FINISH THAT

 In terms of gross annual pay, it is not surprising to find that earning more money can help reducing your anxiety, as well as increasing your happiness.
 However, you're not more satisfied with your life if you earn more.

-But what's interesting here, is that how you own your house is a powerful predictor of Homes owned Outright is a credible variable to be able to predict all 4 scores.
+But what's interesting here, is that how you own your house is a powerful predictor for all 4 scores.
+Homes owned outright, that is, having full possession of your home (meaning you paid all of it directly with your own money, no loan) has a significant influence on your life satisfaction, happiness, worthwhileness and anxiety.

+To conclude:
+- Your location does define your life satisfaction, worthwhileness, and happiness, but not your anxiety.
+- However, this al
-CORRECT THIS: We can thus answer that by looking at the p-values, Life satisfaction can be defined by standard of living and more particularly by whether a home was owned outright or not more than by location.
+We can thus answer that life satisfaction can be particularly defined by whether a home was owned outright and by location.

+So to be one of the happiest person of London, you should live in inner London and own your home outright! **Simple, right?**

+But let's go a bit further.

 <a name = "part2"></a>
 # 2. Neighborhoods
 We found that location does define your happiness.
 But are neighboorhoods that different?
 Can we find some differences so important that they define clusters of boroughs?

 <a name = "part2a"></a>
-## 2.a.
+## 2.1.
 Finding borough groups
 What could make your neighborhood so great compared to others?
 Let's visualize some infos for the boroughs.
 -> put graphs/figures with

 <a name = "part2b"></a>
-## 2.b.
+## 2.2.
 How are these groups defined?
 It is quite possible to group neighborhoods by looking at well-being, security and economic stability.
 We were able to find 5 groups of boroughs.
 By going back to the original data, we can show the groups using a map of London.
 And well, we find that the boroughs clustered together were usually belonging to the same London region (inner/outer london, geographic location)!

 #### But, what are these two lonely neighborhoods?